Skip to main content

 Shared Access

-Shared tables remain accessible to all tenants for common reference data.
+Shared Data tables remain accessible to all tenants for common reference data.

 Security

-Excluded tables are completely hidden from tenant users.
+Blocked Data tables are completely hidden from tenant queries.

 Automatic Filtering